Expression.java

 int count = 0;

-for (Token tok : this.tokens) {
+for (Token tok : tokens) {

 switch (tok.getType()) {